Could you make a successful career in environmental management consulting?

 First, we'll consider 'What it Takes' and then we'll outline for you a 'Business start-up plan for the EMS Consultant - an 11 step plan'.

-To be a successful EMS Consultant you will need capabilities and competencies under five headings: fortitude, finance, experience, knowledge & expertise and personal attributes.
-You will need to be able to tick every box, almost.
+ISO 14001 sets out the requirements for an Environmental Management System (EMS).
+To be a successful ISO 14001 or EMS Consultant, you will need capabilities and competencies under five headings: fortitude, finance, experience, knowledge & expertise and personal attributes.
+You will need to be able to tick every box, almost

 - suitable and stable private life